-It is disabled by default.
+It is disabled by default (except in single node Docker distributions).

 6.4.1 Enabling the console

 The console must be enabled node by node.
 It should only be enabled on a single node (or a couple of nodes behind a load balancer), as one console is able to administer every node referenced inside the central database.